-In addition to the need to scale our testing capacity, future growth will impose significant added responsibilities on management, including the need to identify, recruit, train and integrate additional employees.
-In addition, rapid and significant growth may place strain on our administrative and operational infrastructure.
+In addition to the need to scale our testing capacity, future growth, including our transition to a multi-product company with international operations, will impose significant added responsibilities on management, including the need to identify, recruit, train and integrate additional employees with the necessary skills to support the growing complexities of our business.
+In addition, rapid and significant growth may place strain on our administrative, financial and operational infrastructure.
 Our ability to manage our business and growth will require us to continue to improve our operational, financial and management controls, reporting systems and procedures.
-We have only recently installed a new, internally developed data warehouse, which is critical to our ability to track our diagnostic services and patient reports delivered to physicians, as well as to support our financial reporting systems.
+We have implemented a new, internally developed data warehouse, which is critical to our ability to track our diagnostic services and patient reports delivered to physicians, as well as to support our financial reporting systems.
 The time and resources required to optimize these systems is uncertain, and failure to complete optimization in a timely and efficient manner could adversely affect our operations.

+Additionally, growth may require us to expand and move our operations.
+This could disrupt our business, will require investment of resources, and may cause employee retention issues depending upon the location.
 If we are unable to manage our growth effectively, it may be difficult for us to execute our business strategy and our business could be harmed.